 that has been powder-coated black for great rust resistance!

 Full-screen padding has been added to preserve the net and give it that pro-look too.

 The netting is a thick #60 pro gauge, weather treated and UV-Ray protected for additional protection from sun damage!

 Use it for baseball or softball training; It will stand up to the hot summer sun and the constant abrasion from batted or pitched balls.

 This is as good as it gets in this price range!
-It truly is a great price for a lot of product that you will use more than you might imagine!
+It truly is a great price for a lot of products that you will use more than you might imagine!